-Food and travel captivate Janet Podolak, who has chronicled both for The News-Herald for three decades.
-In addition to her insights, her fellow News-Herald staffers will periodically share details of their trips.
+Food and travel captivate Janet Podolak, who chronicles both for The News-Herald.
+Get the back story of her three decades of stories here.
+Guest bloggers and fellow News-Herald staffers also periodically share details of their trips.

 Tuesday, November 9, 2010